A natural way to wellbeing

 Hubs for unemployed individuals (15-25 and 25+):

 Sessions for people looking to get back into long-term employment.
 Regular personal development is offered that enables participants to record and monitor their progress in order to build a CV and personal portfolio of skills and achievements.
 These are designed to enhance the chances of future employment.

 Our Sheds (50+):

-Men who are benefitting the local community and the natural environment by working together to develop projects called 'green space challenges'.
+Men and women who are benefitting the local community and the natural environment by working together to develop projects called 'green space challenges'.
 Participants gain new skills, build confidence, forge new friendships and develop their local environment whilst also improving health and wellbeing.

 What is Ecotherapy?